-Admi ssions Checklist for All Programs: Appointment with an Admissions Representative Complete Admissions Testing (see program acceptance criteria below) Medical Assisting pays a non-refundable \$25 Application Fee Copy of Driver's License (at least 18 years old) or a state issued identification Official High School Transcripts and/or Official GED Transcripts Transcripts from all prior colleges/universities attended (if applicable) Official Transcripts required for students requesting transfer credit evaluation Level II Criminal Background check (must be valid upon start date of the program) Medical Assisting students will need their background completed six weeks prior to their assigned externship. medical Assisting students will need their background completed six weeks prior to their assigned externship. cation Fee for the Professional Nursing program will be waived for a Taylor College Practical Nursing who passed the PN-NCLEX and has an active Licensed Practical Nurse, LPN, license.
-Additional Requirements for Nursing Programs with a Wait List: □ All applicants will participate in a written interview with the nursing program director.
+☐ Appoint ☐ Comple ☐ Comple ☐ Copy of ☐ Official ☐ Transcr ☐ Level I ☐ Medical Checklist for All Programs: tment with an Admissions Representative te Admissions Testing (see program acceptance criteria below) ted Enrollment Application and paid a non-refundable \$50 Application Fee Medical Assisting pays a non-refundable \$25 Application Fee 'Driver's License (at least 18 years old) or a state issued identification High School Transcripts and/or Official GED Transcripts ripts from all prior colleges/universities attended (if applicable) Official Transcripts required for students requesting transfer credit evaluation I Criminal Background check (must be valid upon start date of the program) Assisting students will need their background completed six weeks prior to their assigned externship. tion Fee for the Professional Nursing program will be waived for a Taylor College Practical luate who passed the PN-NCLEX and has an active Licensed Practical Nurse, LPN, license.
+All applicants will participate in a written interview with the nursing program director.
 This interview is scored, and applicants scoring Average or Exceptional will be moved higher on the list than those scoring Below Average.
 This program is expected to have a waiting list.
 Applicants will be considered for admission once all requirements are turned in for the acceptance committee to review.
 One criterion which may put students on the waiting list instead of being immediately accepted is the written interview requirement.
 Accepted applicants will be notified and must complete the remainder of any requirements prior to Orientation to be allowed to start classes.
 Accepted applicants who do not complete all requirements will be moved to the bottom of the waiting list and another qualified applicant will be chosen.
-Additional Requirements for Professional Nursing Transfer Credit Option: □ Active License to practice as a Licensed Practical Nurse □ Practical Nurse Education transcripts Additional Requirements for Physical Therapist Assistant: □ Submit two (2) Official Reference Questionnaires (Professional references, such as past employer, academic, etc.; References cannot be related to student). □ Complete 16 Documented observation hours in a Physical Therapy Setting □ One Typed Essay; Essay topics will vary per student.
-Accept tance Criteria: Possess a high school diploma, General Equivalency Diploma (GED), or higher education credential (earned associate degree or higher) Must show aptitude of On-Line Learning Passing Admissions Testing Medical Assisting: Wonderlic SLE minimum score of 14, ATI Test of Essential Academic Skills (TEAS) overall minimum score of 41%, or Health Education Systems Inc (HESI) score of 60.
-Professional Nursing: ATI Test of Essential Academic Skills (TEAS) overall minimum score of 62% or Health Education Systems Inc (HESI) score of 75% or Pre-Admission Exam (PAX) score of 118.
-(All Entrance Exams cannot be older than 3 years) Physical Therapist Assistant: Wonderlic SLE minimum score of 20
+Additio nal Requirements for Professional Nursing Transfer Credit Option: Active License to practice as a Licensed Practical Nurse Practical Nurse Education transcripts Additio nal Requirements for Physical Therapist Assistant: Submit two (2) Official Reference Questionnaires (Professional references, such as past employer, academic, etc.; References cannot be related to student).
+Complete 16 Documented observation hours in a Physical Therapy Setting